HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-lab-intro.md

 ### Mandatory and Must Support Data Elements

 *In addition* to the Mandatory and Must Support data elements in the [US Core Observation Clinical Result Profile], The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
-The [Formal Views]  section below provides the formal summary, definitions, and terminology requirements. {% include diff-display-note.md parent_profile='US Core Laboratory Result Observation Profile' %}
+The [Formal Views]  section below provides the formal summary, definitions, and terminology requirements. {% include diff-display-note.md parent_profile='<span class="bg-success" markdown="1">US Core Observation Clinical Result Profile</span><!-- new-content -->' %}

 **Each Observation Must Have:**